ivanvoyager/PhotinoX/README.md

 ### Native runtime foundation

-The managed API is built on the updated `PhotinoX.Native` runtime, including safer native memory ownership, clearer platform isolation, improved interop layout, an application-oriented message-loop and dispatch model, native notification integration, and unified native window state tracking.
+The managed API is built on the updated `PhotinoX.Native` runtime, including safer native memory ownership, clearer platform isolation, improved interop layout, an application-oriented message-loop and dispatch model, native notification integration, application window tracking, and unified window state handling.

 On Windows, fullscreen is handled as a native restore-aware state transition: the previous window style and placement are preserved before entering fullscreen and restored when leaving fullscreen.
 Startup state is synchronized without raising user callbacks before window creation completes.